2i2c-org/team-roles-geekbot-sweep/README.md

 ### `support-steward.yaml`

-This workflow file contains three jobs: `is-two-weeks`, `create-standup` and `update-calendar`.
+This workflow file contains two jobs: `create-standup` and `update-calendar`.
 It is scheduled to run at midnight UTC weekly on Mondays and can also be manually triggered using workflow dispatch.

-The `is-two-weeks` job determines if we are on a two-week cycle since a defined reference date.
-This is because we transfer the Support Steward role every two weeks, but writing a cronjob for every two weeks is tough!
-The Geekbot App is configured to notify the next Support Steward on every other Wednesday.
+The Geekbot App is configured to notify the next Support Steward every Wednesday.
-If we are not on a two-week cycle the following jobs will not be triggered, unless specified to run using workflow dispatch inputs.

 The `create-standup` job runs the [`create_geekbot_standup.py`](#create_geekbot_standuppy) to update the Support Steward role in the `team-roles.json` file and create/update a Geekbot Standup App to notify the new team member serving in the role.
 When manually triggered, updating the team roles file is optional, for example if you'd just like to reset the Geekbot App.